-- ✓ The Environment & Public Health (EPH) Program at Rutgers Cook College is a 7-week course followed by a 5-week field training internship that provides expertise, experience leading to the Registered Environmental Health Specialist (REHS) credential. - ✓ Graduates of the EPH program are eligible to take the New Jersey licensing exam to become a Registered Environmental Health Specialist (REHS).
+- ✓ The Environment & Public Health Promotion (EPH) Program at Rutgers Cook College is an-8-week course followed by a 5-week field training internship that provides expertise, experience leading to the Registered Environmental Health Specialist (REHS) credential. - ✓ Graduates of the EPH program are eligible to take the New Jersey licensing exam to become a Registered Environmental Health Specialist (REHS).

-The Environment and Public Health Program
+The Environment and Public Health Promotion Program